top of page

 Frequently asked Qusetions:

-1. Which product type dominates the Ayurvedic market?
+1. Which Form dominates the Ayurvedic market?

 Ans: Classical Ayurvedic medicines dominate due to strict formulation based on authoritative texts, widespread prescriptions in hospitals, and strong consumer trust.